Mission

 Shaping Tomorrow's Preventive Strategies

-We will explore how different professionals define prevention today and collaboratively define how to embed it in both clinical practice and daily habits
+We explored how different professionals define prevention today and collaboratively defined how to embed it in both clinical practice and daily habits

 The dynamic

-During the first part of the session, we will share our vision of healthcare prevention as we understand it.
-Moreover, a prevention professional and a patient with a preventable disease will share their own views to provide a comprehensive understanding of the topic.
+During the first part of the session, we shared our vision of healthcare prevention as we understand it.

 06